Limits on the axion-photon coupling from Chandrayaan-2 observations

-Relativistic axions produced in the solar core propagate along nearly radial trajectories and emerge from the solar surface.
+\textit{Axion-photon conversion outside the Sun.} Relativistic axions produced in the solar core propagate along nearly radial trajectories and emerge from the solar surface.
 As they traverse the solar magnetic field, a fraction convert into photons, producing x-rays.
 The differential solar x-ray flux resulting from axion--photon conversion in the solar atmosphere is given by

 where $d\phi_a/dE_a$ is the total axion flux at the solar surface, obtained as the sum of the Primakoff, Bremsstrahlung, and Compton contributions in Eq.~\eqref{eq:solar_axion_flux_PBC}, and $P_{a\gamma}$ is the axion--photon conversion probability in the solar magnetic field.